 Clackamas home prices are not only among the most expensive in Oregon, but Clackamas real estate also consistently ranks among the most expensive in America.

-Clackamas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clackamas is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clackamas who work in sales jobs (12.64%), management occupations (11.67%), and office and administrative support (10.11%).
+Unlike some towns, Clackamas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clackamas are a mix of both white- and blue-collar jobs.
+Overall, Clackamas is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Clackamas who work in management occupations (12.81%), office and administrative support (11.96%), and sales jobs (10.07%).

 Clackamas is a very ethnically-diverse town.
 The people who call Clackamas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clackamas residents report their race to be White, followed by Asian.
-Clackamas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.27% of the town’s residents.
-Important ancestries of people in Clackamas include German, English, Irish, Italian, and Scottish.
+Important ancestries of people in Clackamas include German, Irish, English, Ukrainian, and Italian.

 The most common language spoken in Clackamas is English.
 Other important languages spoken here include Spanish and Pacific Island languages.